GRIDS & BENEFITS

 Limited grid capacity

 Today, flexibility of EV drivers is not leveraged to stabilize the increasing volatility or to accelerate the transition to a more decentral power system.
 Resulting grid congestion and the subsequent redispatch measures are causing an increasing financial burden for electricity consumers.
-At the same, high power prices and low utilization are slowing down the update of electric vehicles.
+At the same time, high power prices and low utilization are slowing down the adoption of electric vehicles.

 Engpaesse 3 24